Hearings begin for suspended Minnesota football players | FOX Sports

 MINNEAPOLIS (AP) Ten Minnesota football players suspended for their alleged involvement in a sexual assault faced a panel of university employees on Thursday and Friday in an attempt to avoid expulsion and other punishments recommended by the school’s Equal Opportunity and Affirmative Action office.

 The players have denied any wrongdoing and remain enrolled.
-The university was scheduled to present its findings and call its witnesses to testify during a nine-hour meeting on Thursday and the players were scheduled to present their sides of the case on Friday.
+The university presented its findings and called its witnesses to testify before a three-person panel during a meeting that lasted more than nine hours on Thursday.
+The players were scheduled to present their sides of the case on Friday.

+”I am pleased that the panel asked different witnesses thoughtful and clarifying questions,” Ryan Pacyga, an attorney representing Antoine Winfield Jr., said in a phone interview early Friday morning after the hearing concluded. ”So I think the panel is taking their duties seriously.”

-The hearing stems from an incident in September, when a woman alleged she was pressured into having sex with multiple players at an apartment after the team’s season-opening win over Oregon State.
+Among those who testified on Thursday were the woman who alleged that she was pressured into having sex with multiple players at an apartment after the team’s season-opening win over Oregon State in September and the author of the 80-page EOAA report, Pacyga said.

 The panel will have one week to come to a decision, which can be appealed to the university provost and then, if need be, in federal court.
 The guidelines require that a majority of the panel decide it was ”more than likely” that the accused violated the conduct code.
 That is far different from a court of law requiring a unanimous ruling from a jury that a crime was committed beyond a reasonable doubt.